FlipThoseTitle/Gymnast-Tool-Suite/README.md

 - No Armature

 # Documentation
-Docmentation is available on the
+Docmentation is available on the [Gymnast Tool Suite Documentation Wiki](https://github.com/FlipThoseTitle/Gymnast-Tool-Suite/wiki)